Empirical Risk Minimization with Relative Entropy Regularization: Introduction

 When the solution to the ERM-RER problem is used to sample models to label unseen patterns, the process is known as the Gibbs algorithm.
-One of the traditional performance metrics to evaluate the generalization capabilities of the Gibbs algorithm is the generalization error.
-When the reference measure is a probability measure, a closed-form expression for the generalization error of the Gibbs algorithm is presented in \cite{aminian2021exact}, while upper bounds have been derived in \cite{zhang2006ep, zhang2006information, jiao2017dependence, xu2017information, wang2019information, issa2019strengthened, russo2019much, bu2020tightening, asadi2018chaining, lopez2018generalization, asadi2020chaining, hafez2020conditioning, haghifam2020sharpened, rodriguez2021tighter, esposito2021generalization, aminian2021jensen, aminian2022information, aminian2022tighter, shawe1997pac, mcallester2003pac, haddouche2020pacbayes, guedj2019free}, and references therein.
-In this work, a new performance metric coined \emph{sensitivity}, which quantifies the increment of the expected empirical risk due to deviations from the solution of the ERM-RER problem is introduced.
+One of the traditional performance metrics to evaluate the generalization capabilities of machine learning algorithms is the generalization error, for which closed-form expressions in terms of information measures are presented in \cite{InriaRR9539}.
+When the reference measure is a probability measure, a closed-form expression for the generalization error of the Gibbs algorithm is presented in \cite{aminian2021exact}, while upper bounds have been derived in \cite{e24091178, Jiang2020Fantastic, zhang2006ep, zhang2006information, jiao2017dependence, xu2017information, wang2019information, issa2019strengthened, russo2019much, bu2020tightening, asadi2018chaining, lopez2018generalization, asadi2020chaining, hafez2020conditioning, haghifam2020sharpened, rodriguez2021tighter, esposito2021generalization, aminian2021jensen, aminian2022information, aminian2022tighter, shawe1997pac, mcallester2003pac, haddouche2020pacbayes, guedj2019free}, and references therein.
+In this work, a new performance metric coined \emph{sensitivity}, which quantifies the variations of the expected empirical risk due to deviations from the solution of the ERM-RER problem is introduced.
 The sensitivity is defined as the difference between two quantities:~$(a)$ The expectation of the empirical risk with respect to the solution to the ERM-RER problem; and~$(b)$ the expectation of the empirical risk with respect to an alternative measure.
 The absolute value of the sensitivity is shown to be upper bounded by a term that is proportional to the squared-root of the relative entropy of the alternative measure with respect to the ERM-RER-optimal measure.
-Such bound allows providing a lower and upper bounds on the expected empirical risk after the deviation from the ERM-RER optimal measure towards an alternative probability measure.
-More interestingly, the expectation (with respect to the probability distribution of the datasets) of the sensitivity to a specific measure is shown to be equal to the generalization error of the Gibbs algorithm.
+Such bound allows providing lower and upper bounds on the expected empirical risk after a deviation from the ERM-RER-optimal measure towards an alternative probability measure.
+More interestingly, the expectation (with respect to the probability distribution of the datasets) of the sensitivity to deviations to a specific measure is shown to be equal to the generalization error of the Gibbs algorithm.
 Using this result, the closed-form expression for the generalization error of the Gibbs algorithm presented in~\cite{aminian2021exact} is shown to hold even in the case in which the reference measure is a $\sigma$-finite measure.
 Moreover, the generalization error is shown to be upper bounded by a term that is proportional to the squared-root of the lautum information between the models and the datasets, cf.~\cite{palomar2008lautum}.
 This bound is reminiscent of the result in \cite[Theorem~$1$]{xu2017information} in which a similar bound is presented using the mutual information instead of the lautum information.
+While \cite[Theorem~$1$]{xu2017information} follows immediately from the variational representation of relative entropy, c.f., \cite[Lemma $4.18$ (Transportation Lemma)]{boucheron2013book}, the new result follows from the fact that the empirical risk when models are sampled from the ERM-RER-optimal probability measure is a sub-Gaussian random variable.
 Interestingly, the new upper-bound does not require any of the conditions in~\cite[Theorem~$1$]{xu2017information}.